Squaduck/GravelerCpp/README.md

 `clang++ Graveler.cpp -o Graveler -std=c++20 -Ofast`

 - (clang probably not in build-essential.
-May need to be downloaded seperately.)
+May need to be downloaded separately.)

 in the project directory.